-* storage or reconstitution by the local AI in some more abstract form, as part of a group mind, deconstructed into character traits as per Derrida modeling, partial emulation, etc
+- put into storage or reconstitution by the local group mind, deconstructed into character traits as per Derrida modeling, partial emulation as a ghost or adviser, etcetera

-* reincarnation in a different body at some point, perhaps with part of the memory removed or disabled
+- reincarnated in a different body, perhaps with part of the memory removed or disabled, effectively becoming a new person

 - Enif Prefecture